Author Archives: Daniel Page

 The Human Side of SEO: Building Connections That Matter!

 The natural result was sites that appealed to algorithms, but weren’t quite up to snuff for human beings.
-Over the years, however, Google has become better at determining what it is that human beings like in their SERPS, and many of the previously successful SEO methods have fallen by the wayside.
-Continue reading
+Over the years, however, Google has improved its ability to determine what human beings like in their SERPs.
+Consequently, many previously successful SEO methods have become obsolete.

 Mobile content marketing seo